bengreeley/sunrisesunset/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin to integrate with the excellent earthtools.org web services.
+A WordPress plugin to display sunrise and sunset times for a given latitude and longitude.

 #== Description ==
 Plugin displays sunrise/sunset information for a passed latitude/longitude (defaults to Waterville, Maine).